danbills/rawls/src/perf/README.md

 6. Let it run.

 # Other things to note:

+- May need to change the billing project and request URL (everything is hardcoded to dev for the time being- I'll make more options configurable at some point)

 - If you want, you can view the list of JSON bodies that were posted for createWorkspaces and cloneWorkspaces.